 I have 0 antelope bonus points.
 What can I expect?

 At the beginning point of your application strategy in Montana, it will be important to first establish whether you wish to hunt with a bow or rifle.
-For archery hunters, the 900 series archery tag is an absolute must have.
-Not only does this open hunting opportunities up at an earlier time in the season, but it also carries almost guaranteed draw odds and can be used nearly statewide.
+For archery hunters, the 900 Series archery tag is an absolute must have.
+Not only does this open hunting opportunities up at an earlier time in the season, but it also carries phenomenal draw odds and can be used nearly statewide.

 Find your resident antelope draw odds with 0 points here